daylinmorgan/clonmapper/docs/docs/protocol.md

 1. 3 pairs of overlapping oligos containing the barcode sequence of interest flanked by overlapping sequences should be ordered according to **Table 1**.[^56]
-1. In separate tubes, mix each of the 100 µm oligo pairs together:
+1. In separate tubes, mix each of the 100 µM oligo pairs together:

 - Tube AB: 10 µL Bg-AB-fwd + 10 µL Bg-AB-rev
 - Tube BC: 10 µL Bg-BC-fwd + 10 µL Bg-BC-rev